On this page

 - Learning by doing is appreciated

 - Interaction skills in a changing world are given more respect.
-(Personal exchange from Kaihari 7th of June 2017; For more specific information, see also “Curricula and Qualifications".
+(Personal exchange from Kaihari 7th of June 2017; For more specific information, see also National core curriculum for basic education.

 As mentioned in the Basic Education Act, school club activities, for example, which are closely related to education may be arranged in conjunction with basic education.
 The Development Centre Opinkirjo is a service organisation for child and youth work that promotes the well-being of children and youth.
 Opinkirjo develops and produces services and content for school clubs (like science clubs), hobby activities, culture and science education and citizenship education.
 These (services and content) aim to ensure possibilities for children and youth to grow mentally coherent, self-confident, resilient, intellectual and critical, with the abilities to use problem-solving thinking methods.
 The organization was founded under the auspices of the Suomen Opettajain Liitto (Finnish Teachers’ Union) and could thus immediately address issues relevant to youth and education policy.